dotkernel/api/docs/book/v4/introduction/server-requirements.md

 ### OR

-* NGINX
+* Nginx

 ## PHP >= 8.2

-It is recommended to run PHP as FPM application served by Apache or Nginx
+It is recommended to run PHP as FPM application served by Apache or Nginx.

-## Required PHP Settings and Modules & Extensions
+## Required PHP Settings, Modules and Extensions

 * memory_limit >= 128M
 * upload_max_filesize and post_max_size >= 100M (depending on your data)